Kalia Law Firm

 What Courts Consider Before Granting a Divorce

-Divorce can be a challenging process, especially when it involves child support, and dividing family property.
-While the act of ending a marriage may seem straightforward, there are important conditions that must be met before a court will approve a divorce.
-For example, couples often need to live apart for at least one year, but disputes can arise over the exact date of separation.
-Additionally, courts won’t finalize a divorce unless child support issues are resolved.
+Divorcing can be tough, especially when it comes to child custody and splitting family property.
+While divorce is a basic idea, some requirements need to be met for a court to grant a divorce.
+Couples, for example, are frequently required to live apart for at least one year, but they can squabble over the precise date of separation.
+And courts won’t finalize a divorce without a resolution of child support.

-Here’s a simple breakdown of what Ontario courts look at when granting a divorce, including the key legal requirements, how separation is determined, and the importance of ensuring children’s financial needs are met.
+Here’s an overview of what Ontario courts consider when they’re deciding whether to grant a divorce, including the top legal factors, how separation is defined and the significance of making sure kids have enough financial support.

 Legal Grounds for Divorce

-3. One spouse treated the other with physical or mental cruelty.
+• One spouse subjected the other to physical or mental cruelty.

-Courts use specific factors to figure out when a couple officially began living apart.
+Judges rely on certain factors to determine when a couple actually started living apart.
 They look at:

 • Living arrangements.